How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 How much of a pay rise should I ask for?

 Ask for slightly above your target.
 If you want 10%, ask for 12–15% — this gives room to negotiate down and still reach your goal.
-Anchoring high is a well-documented negotiation principle that works.
 Use our percentage increase calculator to see exactly what different increases mean in pounds.

 Should I reveal my current salary?

 You are under no legal obligation to disclose your current salary in the UK.
-Many negotiation experts advise against revealing it, as it anchors expectations.
 Instead, focus on the market rate for the role and your required salary to accept the position.

 Can I negotiate benefits as well as salary?

-Absolutely — and sometimes it’s easier.
-Extra holiday days, remote working flexibility, earlier salary reviews, training budgets, and private healthcare are often easier for employers to grant than base salary increases, and can be worth thousands in real terms.
+Absolutely — extra holiday days, remote working flexibility, earlier salary reviews, training budgets, and private healthcare are often easier for employers to grant than base salary increases, and can be worth thousands in real terms.

 Related Calculators